taln-ls2n/taln-ls2n.github.io/_posts/2023-07-09-nominated-best-paper-acl23.markdown

 layout: post
 ---

-The paper presenting DrBERT at the *[61st Annual Meeting of the Association for Computational Linguistics (ACL)](https://2023.aclweb.org/)* main conference in Toronto, Canada (9-14 July 2023) has been nominated for [best paper award](https://2023.aclweb.org/program/best_papers/) and received an honorable mention.
+The paper on DrBERT open biomedical language model at the *[61st Annual Meeting of the Association for Computational Linguistics (ACL)](https://2023.aclweb.org/)* main conference in Toronto, Canada (9-14 July 2023) has been nominated for [best paper award](https://2023.aclweb.org/program/best_papers/) and received an honorable mention.

 Congrats to all authors!